Nick-Anderssohn/go-fun/README.md

 # go-fun
 **This is a work in progress**

 A pretty self-explanatory streaming/functional programming library.
 APIs exist for both slices and maps.
+Go is not intended to be a functional programming language, so I'm mainly just creating this for fun and to learn go generics, since they did not exist last time I used this language.
+Slice example:
 ```golang
 	fun.NewSliceStream(testSlice).
 		Filter(